PataphysicalSociety/soupault.app/site/reference-manual.md

 print(input)
 ```

-Attempting to wait for soupault to read your program’s output before it finishes reading soupault’s input
+Attempting to wait for soupault to read your program's output before it finishes reading soupault's input
 may cause a deadlock and hang the build process.
 There’s no plan to make communication with the child process asynchronous (that would require quite some trade-offs),
 so be careful to first read the input until the end, then write the output back.